mdang/ga-lessons/http/README.md

 ### Differentiate between the internet and web

+The internet is a network of networks that connect millions of computers together globally.
+It allows any computer to connect to any other computer as long as they are both connected to the internet.
+The world wide web is built on top of the internet, and it's one way of accessing information on the internet.
+Using HTTP, this is how we access web documents, images, and video on the web.

 ### How the internet works, including what a web server is and what a client is

 ### What are protocols?